astrograzl/RocketMouse/Readme.md

 ## Todo

-* Kick of energy from the cheese
+* Kick of energy from cheese
 * Cat on bookcase
 * Dog on floor